rvafaeis/credit-risk-classification/report-template.md

 * Which one seems to perform best?
 How do you know it performs best?
 * Does performance depend on the problem we are trying to solve?
 (For example, is it more important to predict the `1`'s, or predict the `0`'s? )

-Based on the analysis, it appears that Model 2 outperforms Model 1 in predicting high-risk loans and has an overall higher accuracy in predicting both labels.
-Specifically, Model 2 achieved a relatively high precision in predicting high-risk loans while correctly identifying all high-risk loans in the dataset, which is considered a relatively good performance in this context.
-Therefore, I would recommend using Model 2 in identifying high-risk loans and overall better accuracy in predicting labels.
+Based on the analysis, it appears that Model 2 performs better than Model 1 in predicting high-risk loans and overall has higher accuracy in predicting both labels.
+Model 2 achieved a high precision in predicting high-risk loans while correctly identifying all high-risk loans in the dataset, which is considered a good performance in this context.
+Therefore, I would recommend using Model 2 in identifying high-risk loans and as a whole it is better accuracy in predicting labels.

 If you do not recommend any of the models, please justify your reasoning.